Tehforsch/diman/README.md

 This includes `squared`, `cubed`, `sqrt`, `cbrt` as well as `powi`.

 ## Serde
-Serialization and deserialization of the units is provided via `serde`:
+Serialization and deserialization of the units is provided via `serde` if the `serde` feature gate is enabled:
 ```rust
 use diman::si::f64::{Length, Velocity};
 use serde::{Serialize, Deserialize};